linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 16.04.2024 (announcement Web4)
+- 🌟 Big plans ahead!
+We're constructing a Demo Center where all our demos will be showcased online! 🖥️ Curious to explore?
+Drop your suggestions on what demos you'd love to see or test! 🔍 #DemoCenter #Interactive #FutureTech

+### 16.04.2024 (announcement Web4)
+- 🚀 Exciting update!
+We're forging new partnerships to expand the realm of Web4! 💼 Want to join the revolution?
+Drop your ideas and suggestions below!
+Let's shape the future together! 🌐 #Web4 #Partnerships #FutureOfTech

 ### 15.04.2024 (announcement Web4)
 - 🌐 Dive into our world as we explore the dynamic landscape of web4 with a focus on Intranet solutions! 💼 Curious about what our market demands?
 Join the conversation and share your insights using #Web4 #Intranet #MarketResearch 🚀 Let's collaborate for a smarter future!